Wellmicro Lab Research: Tannin and Microbial Balance

 How can we be sure that the effectiveness against bacteria’s activity is unequivocally due to the tannin and not other factors?

 Assuming that tannin deserves the “credit”, what happens exactly?
-How does it impair bacterial activity?
+How does it counteract bacterial activity?

 The Causes of Bad Odor